An Amazonian community mourns, celebrates, bids farewell.

 A Ritual Tapestry…

-Kaumai marks the end of a months-long mourning period.
+Kaumai marks the end of a year-long mourning period.
 A carefully selected ritual trunk embodies the spirit of the deceased and remains as the centerpiece of this ten-day ceremony.
 A multi-day fishing party offers food to both spirits and guests.
 Wrestling competitions consolidate intertribal relationships.
-On the penultimate night, the entire community mourns collectively.
-On the final day, girl emerge from isolation, re-entering the community as marriageable women.
+The entire community mourns collectively.
+Girls emerge from seclusion, re-entering the community as future marriage partners.

 …for a Storied Shaman